kailikatty/AI-food-support-chatbot/README.md

-🍔 Food Delivery Support Chatbot 🤖
+🍔 AI Food Support Chatbot 🤖

 An AI-powered customer support chatbot designed to handle food delivery inquiries with natural, human-like conversations.
 Built as a full-stack application, combining a Python Flask backend with a responsive web interface, focusing on intelligent workflows and user experience.